preetham-ad/DevOps_Notes_Preetham/Containers/Docker_Networking.md

 Docker provides several networking options to manage how containers communicate with each other and with the outside world.
 These options help you control visibility, security, and network configuration.

-**Ethernet is a technology used to connect computers and other devices in a local network (like in your home or office) using cables.
+**Ethernet is the most common technology used for connecting devices in a local area network (LAN) using cables.
 It allows these devices to communicate with each other and share data efficiently.**

 ## Key Networking Concepts